-- Set the motorcycle up on its side stand. - Rotate the rear wheel to find the position where the chain is tightest, and measure the maximum chain slack by pulling up and pushing down the chain midway between the engine sprocket and rear wheel sprocket.
+- Set the motorcycle up on its side stand. - Rotate the rear wheel to find the position where the chain is tightest, and measure the vertical movement midway between the sprockets.

 A. 25 ~ 35 mm (1.0 ~ 1.4 in.)

 •If the drive chain is too tight or too loose, adjust it so that the chain slack will be within the standard value.